au-ts/lionsos/components/fs/fat/FATFS_README.md

 Contains disk I/O functions, which are called by the file system operations.
 For instance, if the file system needs to read a specific sector from the disk, it calls disk_read.
 Disk operations are queued as requests to the sddf queue between the file system and the block device (blk virt), where worker coroutines may block until responses are received.

 co_helper.c
-Provides an abstraction layer that simplifies the interfaces libmicrokitco provides.
+Provides an abstraction layer that simplifies and restricts the interfaces libmicrokitco provides.

 # Lifecycle of a File System Operation
 The lifecycle of a file system operation in ASYNCFATFS follows these steps: